Sergei29/pluralsight-apollo-full-stack/README.md

-# Branches:
+# About:

-- master: basic initial setup apollo-server vga2.0
+- Basic boiler plate setup for Apollo Server and Apollo Client with Typescript.